-In this series of articles, we've shared many stories of hard times, along with the "treasures of darkness" – lessons that God has taught us along the way.
+In this series of articles, we've shared many stories of hard times, along with lessons that God has taught us along the way.
 And although we've tried to give a vision of a vulnerable, intimate relationship where joy is much more prevalent than distress, it's important to understand that overcoming is not a straight road without bends or valleys.

 Having an overcoming marriage is not something that happens overnight.
 It's not a destination where you can chart your arrival, say, in a matter of weeks, months or even years.
 And there's no magic milestone where you can say, "Now we've arrived at the perfect Christian marriage of our dreams!"

 Rather, it is a commitment, a process, a hope that drives us to lift our heads and our hearts again and again to reengage.
 If we use the parable of the sower (Matthew 13:1-23) as a paradigm for marriage, it's:

 - Pulling out the weeds that would choke us

 - Identifying the rocky soil of the world, and, when necessary, lifting out the boulders one at a time

 - Refusing to let Satan tell us we can never change or steal what's been given to us from God Himself

 - Continually guarding our hearts — seeking to become fertile soil that bears fruit